owenzlz/EgoHOS/README.md

         |- contact
 ```

 In each label image, the category ids are referred as below.
-In the contact image, 'ones' indicate the dense contact region.
+In the contact labels, 'ones' indicate the dense contact region.
 ```bash
 0 -> background
 1 -> left hand